Categories

 AML Program Assessment and Remediation

 TDBNA’s response to its enforcement action underlines the critical role of independent third-party assessments in fortifying a bank’s BSA/AML program.
-The bank is mandated to engage an independent consultant, approved by the OCC, to conduct an exhaustive end-to-end review of its entire BSA/AML framework.
+The bank must engage an independent consultant, approved by the OCC, to conduct an exhaustive end-to-end review of its entire BSA/AML framework.
 This process begins within 60 days of the enforcement order, where TDBNA must submit the proposed consultant’s qualifications, along with a detailed scope of work and timeline, for the OCC’s review.
 The consultant’s expertise in BSA/AML compliance is a key requirement to ensure the assessment is thorough and capable of addressing the bank’s regulatory obligations.

-Upon completing the review, the consultant will deliver a comprehensive report to TDBNA’s board of directors, detailing any deficiencies in the bank’s BSA/AML program.
+Upon completing the review, the consultant will deliver a comprehensive report to TDBNA’s board of directors detailing any deficiencies in the bank’s BSA/AML program.
 The report will also include recommendations for remediation, ensuring the bank addresses areas of concern in a structured and strategic manner.
 To ensure transparency and accountability, the board will document its review of the report in official meeting minutes, which must be submitted to the OCC.
 Additionally, the independent consultant will provide a copy of the report directly to the Examiner-in-Charge, ensuring that regulators have a clear view of the findings and the bank’s planned corrective actions.

 Three is Not Always a Crowd

 Are you beginning to see a pattern here?
-The Bank engaged third-party consultants who identified significant weaknesses in the bank’s AML program, and these issues were reported to the Bank’s AML leadership.
-In 2018, one consultant noted that increasing regulatory requirements and transaction volumes would place pressure on AML operations, making it difficult to meet demands and deadlines.
-Additionally, the consultant found that The Bank’s testing of its transaction monitoring scenarios was taking twice as long as the industry average, highlighting inefficiencies in the bank’s ability to assess and capture suspicious activity.
+The Bank engaged third-party consultants who identified significant weaknesses in its AML program and reported these issues to the Bank’s AML leadership.
+In 2018, one consultant noted that increasing regulatory requirements and transaction volumes would pressure AML operations, making it difficult to meet demands and deadlines.
+Additionally, the consultant found that The Bank’s testing of its transaction monitoring scenarios took less than the industry average, highlighting inefficiencies in its ability to assess and capture suspicious activity.

-In 2019, another consultant flagged sub-optimal transaction monitoring scenarios, which were based on outdated parameters.
-These outdated scenarios generated a large volume of alerts, overwhelming the AML team and limiting their ability to focus on truly high-risk customers and transactions.
+In 2019, another consultant flagged sub-optimal transaction monitoring scenarios based on outdated parameters.
+These outdated scenarios generated many alerts, overwhelming the AML team and limiting their ability to focus on truly high-risk customers and transactions.
 This finding pointed to a broader issue in the bank’s ability to adapt its monitoring systems to changing regulatory and risk environments, significantly undermining the effectiveness of its AML compliance efforts.

-In 2021, a third consultant identified additional limitations within the Bank’s transaction monitoring program, particularly with its technology infrastructure.
+In 2021, a third consultant identified additional limitations within the Bank’s transaction monitoring program, particularly its technology infrastructure.
 The consultant found that the bank faced technological barriers that restricted its ability to develop new scenarios or adjust existing parameters, further hampering its AML efforts.
 These ongoing challenges reflect a broader need for the Bank to modernize its systems and ensure its AML program is agile enough to meet regulatory expectations and address emerging risks effectively.

 Restriction on Growth

-If the Bank is notified that a reduction is necessary, they must submit a plan within 30 days for the Comptroller’s approval and have 60 days to implement the asset reduction.
-If noncompliance continues beyond the first year, the Deputy Comptroller may impose an additional reduction of up to 7% annually, with the same plan submission and implementation requirements applying each successive year until full compliance is achieved.
+If the Bank is notified that a reduction is necessary, it must submit a plan within 30 days for the Comptroller’s approval and have 60 days to implement the asset reduction.
+If non-compliance continues beyond the first year, the Deputy Comptroller may impose an additional reduction of up to 7% annually, with the same plan submission and implementation requirements applying each successive year until full compliance is achieved.

 Put Money Where Their Mouth Is

-Join us next time where I will consider TD Bank and the Caremark Doctrine.
+Join us next time, where I will consider TD Bank and the Caremark Doctrine.

 Resources